-Credit risk analysis (finance risk analysis, loan default risk analysis) and credit risk management is important to financial institutions which provide loans to businesses and individuals.
-Credit can occur for various reasons: bank mortgages (or home loans), motor vehicle purchase finances, credit card purchases, installment purchases, and so on.
+Credit risk analysis (finance risk analysis, credit loan default risk analysis, retail loan delinquency analysis) and credit risk management is important to financial institutions which provide loans to businesses and individuals.
+Credit loans can occur for various reasons: bank mortgages (or home loans), motor vehicle purchase finances, credit card purchases, installment purchases, retail loans and so on.
 Credit loans and finances have risk of being defaulted or delinquent.
 To understand risk levels of credit users, credit providers normally collect vast amount of information on borrowers.
 Statistical predictive analytic techniques can be used to analyze or to determine risk levels involved on credits, finances, and loans, i.e., default risk levels.
 Credit risk predictive modeling using Machine Learning methods is discussed here.

 Why internal credit scoring?

 Personal credit scores are normally computed from information available in credit reports collected by external credit bureaus and ratings agencies.
 Credit scores may indicate personal financial history and current situation.
 However, it does not tell you exactly what constitutes a "good" score from a "bad" score.
 More specifically, it does not tell you the level of risk for the lending you may be considering.
 Furthermore, in many countries, credit rating system is not available.
-Internal credit scoring methods described in this page address the problem.
+Internal credit scoring methods described in this page address this problem.
 It is noted that internal credit scoring techniques can be applied to commercial credits as well.